 MSDC joins the American Medical Association and the entire House of Medicine in recognizing the epidemic of burnout in healthcare professionals.
 In particular, MSDC remains dedicated to providing resources and support to District physicians in their struggle against burnout.
 For decades, MSDC has provided support and advocacy for those physicians battling addiction.
-In 2020, MSDC will slowly unveil its new Wellbeing Campaign to address moral injury at its root.
+MSDC has officially launched The Healthy Physician Program to advance physician wellness.

 |Kaylan Baban||George Washington University Hospital|